JohnSnowLabs/spark-nlp/docs/en/annotator_entries/NorvigSweeting.md

 The Symmetric Delete spelling correction algorithm reduces the complexity of edit candidate generation and dictionary lookup for a given Damerau-Levenshtein distance.
 It is six orders of magnitude faster (than the standard approach with deletes + transposes + replaces + inserts) and language independent.
-A dictionary of correct spellings must be provided with `setDictionary` either in the form of a text file or directly as an [ExternalResource](https://nlp.johnsnowlabs.com/api/com/johnsnowlabs/nlp/util/io/ExternalResource), where each word is parsed by a regex pattern.
+A dictionary of correct spellings must be provided with `setDictionary` as a text file, where each word is parsed by a regex pattern.

 Inspired by Norvig model and [SymSpell](https://github.com/wolfgarbe/SymSpell).